shulp2211/minnn/docs/source/appendix.rst

 Filters are used in :ref:`filter` action to set filtering conditions.
 There are 2 general cases of using filter action:

 1. Filtering input data by group value or length.
-2. Filtering output of :ref:`consensus` action to exclude consensuses assembled from too small number of reads.
+2. Filtering output of :ref:`consensus` and :ref:`consensus-dma` actions to exclude consensuses assembled from too small number of reads.

 Filtering query must always be specified as separate argument in double quotes.
 Examples: